Package 'qte'

 References

 Callaway, Brantly and Tong Li.
-“Quantile Treatment Effects in Difference in Differences Models with Panel Data.”
-Working Paper, 2019.
+“Quantile Treatment Effects in Difference-in-Differences Models with Panel Data.”
+Quantitative Economics 10(4), pp. 1579-1618, 2019.

 Examples